 “Do not oppress a foreigner; you yourselves know how it feels to be foreigners, because you were foreigners in Egypt”- Exodus 23:9

 "So I will come to put you on trial.
 I will be quick to testify against sorcerers, adulterers and perjurers, against those who defraud laborers of their wages, who oppress the widows and the fatherless, and deprive the foreigners among you of justice, but do not fear me," says the Lord Almighty”- Malachi 3:5

-These are just a few Bible verses among the many that treat the topic of the foreigner or the neighbour, and how we ought to love them.
-TRAC firmly believes that it is our Christian duty to care about the refugees in the world.
+These are just a few Bible verses among the many that discuss the topic of the foreigner or the neighbour, and how we ought to love them.
+TRAC firmly believes that it is our Christian duty to care for the refugees in the world.
 One of the ways we show our love is by learning more about what these people are going through.

 After knowing about the issues, we can pray, raise awareness, and act.
-Therefore, I thank you for reading through this post.
+Thank you for reading through this post.
 Please, be encouraged to research more about this topic following the links below, and if you want to be involved and contribute, make sure to contact us.
 Let´s keep spreading awareness and love.

 UNESCO, “Displaced person/Displacement”. http://www.unesco.org/new/en/social-and-human-sciences/themes/international-migration/glossary/displaced-person-displacement/